‘No more in the tank’: Jacinda Ardern to step down as NZ leader - BusinessWorld Online

 “Politicians are human.
 We give all that we can, for as long as we can, and then it’s time.
 And for me, it’s time.”

-New Zealand Deputy Prime Minister Grant Robertson, who also serves as finance minister, said in a statement he would not seek to stand as the next Labour leader.
+New Zealand Deputy Prime Minister Grant Robertson, who also serves as finance minister, said in a statement he would not seek to stand as the next Labor leader.

 Political commentator Ben Thomas said Ms. Ardern’s announcement was a huge surprise as polls still ranked her as the country’s preferred prime minister even though support for her party had fallen from the stratospheric heights seen during the 2020 election.